This is a beginning to intermediate level course. After completing this course, mental health professionals will be able to:

 Encourage patients to choose an exercise that interests them and that they will do on a long-term basis.
 Sometimes an exercise buddy can help them keep the commitment to exercise.
 If they haven’t been exercising and you’re concerned about their health, recommend that they receive a physician’s clearance first.
 Patients who are just starting out will have to begin slowly in order to avoid injury or burn out.

-Simple Exercise Formula: Moderate exercise means doing some form of cardiovascular workout (walking, running, swimming, biking, hiking, boat rowing, etc.) at least 3 to 7 times a week for half an hour to 1 hour (maximum) a day.
+Simple Exercise Formula: Moderate exercise means doing some form of cardiovascular workout (walking, running, swimming, biking, hiking, boat rowing, etc.) at least three to seven times a week for half an hour to one hour (maximum) a day.
 Strength training (e.g., weight lifting) two to three times a week is as important as cardiovascular training.

 Teaching patients these skills sounds deceptively simple.
 The principles are basic, but achieving compliance is difficult because: